VX-Linux/main/README.md

 - disable-wayland: Hide wayland session from login screen to get a cleaner login screen if only using X11 (enable-wayland to revert)
 - disable-xsession: Hide X11 session from login screen to get a cleaner login screen if only using Wayland (enable-xsession to revert)
 - installers: Setup scripts for 3rd-party software (/usr/share/vx/installers - right-click and select Run as Root)
-- set-default-layout: Set preferred layout for all new users
+- set-default-layout: Set preferred layout for all new users (users can still change their layout after this is set)

 **Update Notifier**
 - When logging in you will be notified if new package updates are available.
 Update to remove the "nag" or ignore it to let updates build up.
 Remove "Notifier" from Autostart to remove the check.